MajorFemi/alx-low_level_programming/README.md

 The Directory 0x0F-function_pointers further displays pointer to a function as we've previously learnt about double pointer and pointers

-The Directory 0x12-singly-linked_lists is a sub concept under DATA Structure
+The Directory 0x12-singly-linked_lists is a sub concept under DATA Structure.

+0x013-more_singly_linked_lists is to further widen the existing knowledge on linked list.